acdh-oeaw/dse-static-cookiecutter/README.md

 The current repo should ease the process of publishing TEI/XML encoded files as a Static-Site Application using mainly XSLT to generate static HTML files.

+> [!IMPORTANT]
+> DSE-Static-Cookiecutter is developed for digital editions projects run at the [ACDH-CH](https://www.oeaw.ac.at/acdh/acdh-ch-home).
+Therefore some parts of the code (especially the usage imprint service `{{cookiecutter.directory_name}}/shellscripts/dl_imprint.sh`) won't work properly outside of our institutional context.

 ## Quickstart

 > [!IMPORTANT]